 Head of Subject: Miss Stevens: email@example.com

-The overarching aim of the English and Media Studies Faculty at Huntcliff is to enable every individual pupil to develop their ability to understand and use English in speaking and listening, reading and writing.
+The overarching aim of the English Faculty at Huntcliff School is to enable every pupil to develop their ability to understand and use English in speaking and listening, reading and writing.

 There are two distinct but complementary purposes behind this one aim.
 Firstly, English contributes to the personal development (intellectual, emotional, moral and aesthetic) of the individual child because of the cognitive functions of both spoken and written language in exploratory learning and in making sense of experience, both real and imagined.
-Secondly, English as a subject contributes to a child’s preparation for the world of the adult: people need to be able to communicate effectively and appropriately in all the wide range of social situations in which they find themselves.
+Secondly, English as a subject, contributes to a child’s preparation for the world of the adult: we all need to be able to communicate effectively and appropriately in the wide range of social situations in which we might find ourselves.

 Both aspects of language, the personal and the social, contribute to giving young people an understanding of and a power over their lives.
 Language empowers!

-At Huntcliff, we believe that the road to GCSE success starts at KS3.
-Therefore it is crucial that thecurriculum provides pupils with opportunities to develop the skills they will need at KS4.
+At Huntcliff School, we believe that the road to GCSE success starts at KS3.
+Therefore it is crucial that the curriculum provides pupils with opportunities to develop the skills they will need at KS4.
 With that in mind, pupils now study a range of pre and post 1914 literature, comprising of poetry, prose and drama.
 Pupils also study Shakespearean drama throughout KS3.

-Spelling, punctuation and grammar is now taught more rigourously. with all pupils at KS3 taking part in a reading and literacy lesson once a fortnight.
-In addition to homework set in normal English lessons, pupils are required to read for twenty minutes a night as part of these lessons.
-Reading regularly will help to improve a pupil's sentence structure, technical accuracy and vocabulary, as well as helping them to develop skills if inference and analysis.
+Spelling, punctuation and grammar is now taught more rigorously with all pupils at KS3 taking part in a reading and literacy lessons once a fortnight.
+In addition to homework set in normal English lessons, pupils are required to read for twenty minutes per night.
+Reading regularly will help to improve a pupil's sentence structure, technical accuracy and vocabulary, as well as helping them to develop skills of inference and analysis.

-Examination results in English, English Literature and Media Studies have been consistently good.
+Examination results in English Language and English Literature have been consistently good.
 Many ex-pupils go on to study English at A level and university and several have themselves become English teachers.